digitaldonkey/guru/README.md

 - libsass for fast scss compilation
 - browserSync for an amazing developing and testing experience
-- singularity.gs css grid system
+- singularity.gs css grid system (you may know from omega4)
 - KSS-Node to create stylesheets and maintain your style library
 - Live Editing of scss in site and styleguide
 - The styleguide enables you prototyping in SCSS with custom HTML in the comments section